warrofua/motion_heatmap/README.md

 # motion_heatmap
-A computer vision python app that applies a heatmap overlay based on user configurable settings
+A computer vision python app that applies a heatmap overlay aimed at tracking motion, configurable in real-time.

 ![image](https://github.com/warrofua/motion_heatmap/assets/41028474/18f98496-0d04-4a66-8c8f-1a8f867f147a)